joshgrenon/perplexity-api-swift/README.md

 - `.tokenNotSet`: The API token has not been set
 - `.invalidResponse(statusCode:)`: The API returned an invalid response with the given status code
 - `.invalidResponseFormat`: The API response could not be decoded

+## Upcoming Features

+The following features are planned for future releases:

+- **Structured Outputs**: Support for receiving structured, typed responses from the API
+- **Streaming Response**: Real-time streaming of model responses for improved user experience

 ## Documentation